Yehud (Babylonian province)

 Yehud was a province of the Neo-Babylonian Empire established in the former territories of the Kingdom of Judah, which was destroyed by the Babylonians in the aftermath of the Judahite revolts and the siege of Jerusalem in 587/6 BCE.
-It first existed as a Jewish administrative division under Gedaliah ben Aḥikam, who was later assassinated by a fellow Jew.
-The Fast of Gedaliah, a minor fast day in Judaism, was established in memory of this event, and is lamented by observant Jews even to this day.
+It first existed as a Jewish administrative division under Gedaliah ben Aḥikam.

 After the collapse of the Neo-Babylonian Empire in 539 BCE, the province was absorbed into the Persian Achaemenid Empire as a self-governing Jewish region called Yehud Medinata.

 Background

 In the late 7th century BCE Judah became a vassal kingdom of the Neo-Babylonian Empire; however, there were rival factions at the court in Jerusalem, some supporting loyalty to Babylon, others urging rebellion.
-In the early years of the 6th century, despite the strong remonstrances of the prophet Jeremiah and others, king Zedekiah revolted against Nebuchadrezzar and entered into an alliance with pharaoh Hophra of Egypt.
+In the early years of the 6th century, despite the strong remonstrances of the prophet Jeremiah and others, king Zedekiah revolted against Nebuchadnezzar II and entered into an alliance with pharaoh Hophra of Egypt.
 The revolt failed, and in 597 BCE many Judahites, including the prophet Ezekiel, were exiled to Babylon.
 A few years later Judah revolted yet again.
 In 589 Nebuchadnezzar again besieged Jerusalem, and many Jews fled to Moab, Ammon, Edom and other countries to seek refuge.
 The city fell after an eighteen-month siege and Nebuchadnezzar again pillaged and destroyed Jerusalem and burned the Temple.
 Thus, by 586 BCE much of Judah was devastated, the royal family, the priesthood, and the scribes—the country's elite—were in exile in Babylon, and much of the population still in neighbouring countries.
 The former kingdom suffered a steep decline of both economy and population.

 Even though Jerusalem and its immediate surroundings were destroyed, along with settlements in the western part of the kingdom, the region of Benjamin, north of Jerusalem, survived the onslaught and became the center of the Babylonian province of Yehud, with Mizpah as its capital.

 History

-Babylonian era (587–539 BCE)
+Babylonian period (587–539 BCE)

-The former kingdom of Judah then became a Babylonian province.
+After the fall of Jerusalem, the former kingdom of Judah became a Babylonian province.
 According to Miller and Hayes, the province included the towns of Bethel in the north, Mizpah, Jericho in the east, Jerusalem, Beth-Zur in the west and En-Gedi in the south.
 Jerusalem being in ruins, Mizpah was the administrative center of the province.
 Gedaliah, a native Judahite but not of the royal Davidic dynasty, was appointed governor (or possibly ruling as a puppet king).
 On hearing of the appointment, the Jews that had taken refuge in surrounding countries returned to Judah.

-However, Gedaliah was assassinated by Ishmael ben Nethaniah, a member of the former royal house, and the Babylonian garrison killed, triggering a mass movement of refugees to Egypt.
-A minor fast day of the Fast of Gedaliah commemorates this event.
+However, Ishmael ben Nethaniah, a member of the former royal house, assassinated Gedaliah and had the Babylonian garrison killed, triggering - according to a couple of short passages taken at face value by Miller & Hayes and others - a mass movement of refugees to Egypt.
+A minor fast day, the Fast of Gedaliah, commemorates this event.
 In Egypt, the refugees settled in Migdol, Tahpanhes, Noph, and Pathros, and Jeremiah went with them as moral guardian.